 The lawyer you choose to represent you in a pedestrian accident case can make a substantial difference in maximizing the value and success of your case.
 Choosing the right lawyer is absolutely crucial, and experience matters.
 The Hassell Law Group is consistently ranked among the best accident and personal injury lawyers in San Francisco and The Bay Area, having won numerous professional awards and accolades.
 With an undefeated record at trial and over 85 years of combined legal experience, we are experts in resolving personal injury claims in our clients’ favor.

 Don’t settle your pedestrian accident case for less than it’s worth.
+Contact our office today.

 At our firm, there are NO attorney’s fees unless we recover money for you.

-An outstanding record of success for pedestrian accident victims
+We have an outstanding record of success for pedestrian accident victims